krivenko/edipack2triqs/doc/documentation.rst

 .. py:module:: edipack2triqs.fit

-:py:class:`BathFittingParams` is a collection of parameters used in EDIpack's bath fitting procedure.
+:py:class:`BathFittingParams` is a collection of parameters used in **EDIpack**'s bath fitting procedure.
 The procedure can be invoked by calling a method of :py:class:`edipack2triqs.solver.EDIpackSolver`.

 .. autoclass:: BathFittingParams
+   :members:
 .. automethod:: edipack2triqs.solver.EDIpackSolver.chi2_fit_bath